hackkosice/new-web/content/_index.md

 {{< section type="banner" config="thank_you_banner" >}}

-### 10-week hackathon full of inspiring challenges and mentorship provided by our sponsors. { .mb-4.text-dark.font-weight-normal }
+### 10-week hackathon full of inspiring challenges and mentorship provided by our sponsors { .mb-4.text-dark.font-weight-normal }

-*STARTING ON 29TH MARCH*
+STARTING ON 29TH MARCH

 - 5 challenges
 - 4 sponsors